What Is Antabuse?

 - Chest pain

-These are just some of the kinds of discomfort someone might feel while taking Antabuse.
+These are just some of the kinds of discomfort someone might feel if consuming alcohol while taking Antabuse.

 It is vital that anyone trying to quit drinking with Antabuse have other supports in place.
 Antabuse itself only works as a deterrent, so it’s more like having a crutch while healing from a broken leg.
 The point of dealing with addiction by using a deterrent is to help the alcoholic develop the coping skills to deal with life on a daily basis without alcohol.